issuex/sh_tools_truenas/README.md

-Etc sh tools for truenas.
+.sh script tools for use intruenas.
+- focus on light weight script